Nicolas Hazard

-Nicolas Hazard is a French entrepreneur and the founder and CEO of INCO.
+Nicolas Hazard is a French entrepreneur and the founder and chairman of INCO.

 Biography

 Education

 Nicolas Hazard graduated from HEC Paris and earned a Master in Public Affairs degree from Sciences-Po Paris.

 Entrepreneur

 Nicolas Hazard advocates for the development of a new economy that is environmentally sustainable and socially responsible.
-In 2010, he created INCO, a global organization present in 50 countries.
-The organization supports companies shaping this new economy through its investment activities (INCO Ventures) and incubation programs (INCO Incubation).
-With INCO Academy, the organization trains and supports employment for all those who wish to work in this new economy.
+In 2011, he founded the Comptoir de l'Innovation, the first impact fund in France, which has invested in over 120 social enterprises across the country.
+Additionally, he created the INCO group, which acquired the Comptoir de l'Innovation in 2017, and expanded its operations to 150 countries with the aim of creating a new, inclusive, and sustainable economy.
+Through investment activities (INCO Ventures), incubation (INCO Incubators), and training for future jobs aimed at vulnerable populations (INCO Academy), the group has become one of the global leaders in social entrepreneurship.

-In 2016, Nicolas Hazard created Impact², known as the "Davos" of social entrepreneurship, which is now held every year at the City Hall in Paris and hosts more than 1,500 economic and political leaders, from 50 countries.
+In 2012, Nicolas Hazard created Impact², known as the "Davos" of social entrepreneurship, which is now held every year at the City Hall in Paris and hosts more than 1,500 economic and political leaders, from 50 countries.

+In 2016, he founded CALSO, INCO's local subsidiary in the United States, with the objective of bringing French social expertise to the US, particularly through the creation of social enterprises.
+He implemented training and support programs for former inmates to help them work in the kitchens of tech giants like Google.
+Additionally, he developed a drone pilot training program for unemployed veterans.

 In addition, Nicolas Hazard is committed to those who wish to make positive change within their local communities.
 He has developed and launched a network of co-working and incubator spaces to allow solutions from rural areas to scale-up for global impact.
 In 2020, the first « Residence » was launched in Saint-Bertrand-de-Comminges.